- Personal Finance

 Once you have decided you have enough change to spend on whatever you want, it's time to prepare it.
 You have a few options for that:

 - Roll it up.
 Obtain some coin rolls and roll up your change to turn in to your bank.
-Most banks require that you put an address label on each roll just in case there isn't the right change inside of the roll.
+Most banks require that you put an address label on each roll just in case there isn't the correct amount of change inside of the roll.
 Also, banks can also give you free coin rollers so you won't have to buy any yourself.

 - Coinstar.
 This is a kiosk which you can count your money in a fast and easy way.
 No need to roll up your coins or to go to a bank.
 However, they do take a percentage out if you take it as cash.
 If the spare change is taken as a gift certificate or gift card, then the fee is usually waived.